willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.2 =
+* Adds a new option for site speed tracking (enabled by default).
+* Replaces deprecated tracking code _setVar with _setCustomVar.
+* Improves the account select dropdown by organizing the accounts.
+Props bluntly.
+* Prevents post preview pages from being tracked and skewing stats.

+= 6.1.3 =
+* Fixes a Javascript error on the WordPress login page.
+* Improves profile id logic to hopefully fix dashboard errors for the people that experience them.
+* Fixes PHP warnings on the dashboard widget with really old Analytics accounts.

+= 6.1.2 =
+* Fixes deprecated warnings when wp_debug is enabled.
+* Fixes tracking code issues when trying to disabled certain user roles.
+* Improves plugin security.

 = 6.1.1 =
 * Due to many questions about tracking code placement, [an FAQ article](http://forums.ronaldheft.com/viewtopic.php?f=5&t=967) has been written to address these placement questions.
 If you have any questions, this is a recommended read.